sofiakali/frontend-cookbook/pages/testing/Essentials.md

 ### `.toEqual(value)`

-* Does deep compare so it's useful for comparation complex objects
+* It does a deep comparsion so it's useful for comparation of complex objects
 * When comparing two errors, only `message` property is used for comparation

 ```js